rucdatascience/HL-GST/README.md

-# L4G: Efficient Two-hop Label Management for Searching Group Steiner Trees
+# L4G: Two-hop Label Management for Searching Group Steiner Trees

 The introduction of these files are as follows.